rahamanankit/EmployeeAPIBDDFramework/README.md

 - Download the code from the repository.
 - Place the folder in your local directory
 - Open command prompt from the same directory
+- In the command line, type the following command
+'''addad'''